Zappleberry/dotfiles/README.md

 - Fix the fonts.
 - **Known Issue** Fix the GTK3/qt radio-button and check marks.

+## Why directory is a bit of a mess

+I am currently figuring out which theme I am happy with.
+I will clean it up once I am happy with what theme I want to stick with.

 ## Badwolf gtk theme

 Badwolf is a theme I forked from [DarK by sixsixfive](https://gitlab.com/sixsixfive/DarK-theme).
 It looked nice and I wanted to make a badwolf color variant.